conan-io/docs/tutorial/creating_packages/define_package_information.rst

 Properties model: setting information for specific generators
 -------------------------------------------------------------

-The CppInfo object provides one method to set information specific to each generator.
+The ``CppInfo`` object provides the ``set_property`` method to set information specific to each generator.
 For example, in this tutorial we are using the :ref:`CMakeDeps<CMakeDeps>` generator to create all the information that CMake needs to build a project that requires our library. ``CMakeDeps``, by default, will generate a target name for the library using the same name as the Conan package.
 If you have a look at that *CMakeLists.txt* from the *test_package*:

 .. code-block:: cmake
     :caption: test_package *CMakeLists.txt*